Sixth grade: Peru

 In Peru, grade 6 is the final year of primary school.

 Philippines

 In the Philippines, Grade 6 (Baitang Anim) is the final year of Intermediate Level and Elementary School curriculum.

-The 1945–2017 or K–10 educational system was entirely phased out upon the implementation of K–12 curriculum on Grade 6 in June 5, 2017 which completed the 9-year process of the implementation of K–12 (alongside the adding of Grade 12 into the pre-university cycle) and phaseout of the older K–10 that were started on May 20, 2008 and April 24, 2012, respectively.
+The 1945–2017 or K–10 educational system was entirely phased out upon implementing K–12 curriculum on Grade 6 on June 5, 2017 which completed the 9-year process of implementing K–12 (alongside the adding of Grade 12 into the pre-university cycle) and phaseout of the older K–10 that were started on May 20, 2008 and April 24, 2012, respectively.

 Students usually in females can also start at the young age of 10.

 Portugal

 In Portugal, grade 6 (6º ano de escolaridade) is the second year of middle school.

 Poland

 In Poland, grade 6 (klasa szósta) is the sixth year of primary/elementary school.
-Until 2017, it was the last year of primary/elementary school, and at the end of it, students took the sprawdzian szóstoklasisty, which translates into "sixth grader's exam".
+Until 2017, it was the last year of primary/elementary school, and at the end, students took the sprawdzian szóstoklasisty, which translates into "sixth grader's exam".